Cumbria shootings: Timeline of Derrick Bird's rampage

 Bird leaves his home in Rowrah and drives his silver Citroen Picasso to his twin David's home at High Trees Farm in Lamplugh.
 Bird kills his brother by shooting him several times in the head and body.
 David Bird's body is not found until later.

 Initial reports suggest the brothers had rowed over a will before the killing.
-The inquests later hear that Derrick Bird also thought his twin was conspiring with family solicitor Kevin Commons to have him arrested over tax issues.0514 BST
+The inquests later hear that Derrick Bird also thought his twin was conspiring with family solicitor Kevin Commons to have him arrested over tax issues.

 Seen later in CCTV footage, Bird drives down the single-track access road to the farmhouse of Mr Commons in Yeat House Road, Frizington.
-Various people, mostly dog walkers, see Bird lurking outside the house during the next four hours or so.1013 BST
+Various people, mostly dog walkers, see Bird lurking outside the house during the next four hours or so.

 Cumbria Police receive the first call reporting shots fired in Frizington.